TheJJ/ceph-cheatsheet/README.md

 [How to add devices](http://docs.ceph.com/docs/master/ceph-volume/lvm/prepare/).

+Before adding OSDs, you can do `ceph osd set noin` so new disks are not filled automatically.
+Once you want it to be filled, do `ceph osd in $osdid`.

+#### Add BlueStore OSD

-Add a [BlueStore](http://docs.ceph.com/docs/master/rados/configuration/bluestore-config-ref/) device, with the help of lvm.
+Add a [BlueStore](http://docs.ceph.com/docs/master/rados/configuration/bluestore-config-ref/) device, with the help of LVM.
+In the LVM tags, metainfo is stored.

 The data and journal (WAL) and keyvalue-DB can be placed on different devices (HDD and SSD).